 Get Professional Addiction Help

 A little recap about staying sober after a death in the family.
 First off, allow yourself to grieve and don’t grieve alone.
 Do not isolate yourself!
 Stick to your program.
 Get to meetings, talk to your sponsor or therapist.
 Surround yourself with people in your support system.
 Don’t bottle your feelings up; talk about what’s on your mind or journal your feelings.
 Reach out and offer to help with arrangements or help someone else in need.
 Lastly, engage in positive activities; get yourself out of the house.
-If you or someone you love needs treatment, reach out to an addiction specialist at Evoke Massachusetts or you can contact us around the clock.
+If you or someone you love needs treatment, reach out to an addiction specialist at Evoke Wellness at Cohasset or you can contact us around the clock.
 We are always available to assist you.